tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 Up to now we've been able to simply spawn our tasks asynchronously in parallel because there hasn't been much interdependence between them.
 But before we can connect our new `Controller`, we need to make sure the services it relies on are all ready to go.

 In particular, we need to know when the `battery_service_init_task()` that registers the battery fuel gauge service is complete.
 To facilitate that, we'll create a Signal and a couple of static references we can use when we create the registration.
+We've already include the import statements we will need for this.

 Add this just below your current `static` declarations:

 ```rust
 pub struct BatteryFuelReadySignal {
     signal: Signal<NoopRawMutex, ()>,
 }